-The effects of the coup on foreign investments are difficult to predict.
-Reports are that the new regime does not wish to jeopardise the economic benefits that have accrued from foreign investments.
 For example, the Myanmar Investment Commission, newly appointed by the military, has authorised new foreign investments.
-The situation at the Ministry of Investments and Foreign Economic Relations, however, appears unstable, given that some 80 civil servants reportedly went on strike and have been fired in recent days in April.
-10 their operations.
+[9] The situation at the Ministry of Investments and Foreign Economic Relations, however, appears unstable, given that some 80 civil servants reportedly went on strike and have been fired in recent days in April.
+[10]

+Foreign investors, especially in the extractive / mining and energy industries, are facing logistical challenges and have in some instances suspended their operations.
 Some have instructed local employees not to travel to their workplace or they have been unable to do so for fear of being harmed or arrested.
 Certain countries have called on their nationals in Myanmar to leave.
 Much of the unrest has occurred in Yangon, Myanmar's main commercial port, which has delayed supplies and hampered exports.
 The internet and telecommunication blackouts are affecting business throughout Myanmar.